Wednesday, December 27, 2023

 What Is The Division Of Labor In Chip Production?

 There are many different types of firms that enable the production of chips.
 From the resources, tools, software, design, manufacturing, the final assembly with product that needed the chip.
 No matter where on the supply chain a firm is, they have contacts in Silicon Valley.
-Silicon Valley created a supply chain network that made it practically impossible to produce chips with input from Silicon Valley.
+Silicon Valley created a supply chain network that made it practically impossible to produce chips without input from Silicon Valley.
 Other states have to rely on Silicon Valley for tools, software, and customers.
 R&D efforts in Silicon Valley are paid by the large consumer market of America.
 Other states have entered chip production industry through subsidizing firms, but they still have Silicon Valley connections.

 The science behind transistors has been clearer than how to manufacture them reliably.
 A division of labor that was given prominence in this book was between firms that design the chips and firms that manufacture the chips.
 Firms used to design and manufacture chips, but that has become too expensive which led to a division of labor between designing the chips and manufacturing them.
 The Mead-Conway Revolution enabled students to design chips that were then quickly fabricated without the students actually going to fabrication facilities.